MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 ---
-title: What’s new in Surface Dock
+title: What’s new in Surface Thunderbolt 4 Dock
 description: This article highlights new features and functionality for the next generation Surface Dock. ms.prod: surface ms.localizationpriority: medium